-According to Elizabeth Harris' Twitter profile, she will be "going to suck 2017 dicks in 2017".
-No surprise then, if her first album – or her second, depending on how they are counted – stays quite similar to her three 2016 projects: Cum Cake, S.T.D., and Audacious.
-With Queen Elizabitch, once again, the Chicago rapper delivers hardcore pornographic lyrics, making Lil' Kim look like a girl scout.
+According to her Twitter profile, Elizabeth Harris is "going to suck 2017 dicks in 2017".
+No surprise then, if her first official album – or her second, depending on how they are counted – remains quite similar to her three releases last year: Cum Cake, S.T.D., and Audacious.
+With Queen Elizabitch, once again, the Chicago rapper delivers very hardcore pornographic lyrics.
+Compared to her, Lil' Kim would look like a nun.
 The humorous "CPR", for example, is dedicated to her passion for sex, and it is full of suction and orgasmic sounds.
 "I got 3 holes for it like a pretzel", does she say on it; or "I fuck doggy style so much I need to go to the vet".
 And on "Cumshot", she expects her partner to ejaculate in each of her orifices.
-Hey, that's classy!
+Isn't that classy?

 The exaggeratedly explicit lyrics on Queen Elizabitch are misleading, though.
-In reality, CupcakKe's is aiming at a large audience.
-While tracks like "Author", "Quick Thought" and the threatening "Tarzan" use harrowing and repetitive sounds, not too far from those of drill music – after all, Elizabeth used to be Chief Keef's classmate – others have mainstream melodies, like the diss track "33rd", or the bouncy "CPR", "Biggie Smalls", and "Cumshot".
-Harris, actually, shines much beyond rap's little world.
-She featured on pop singer Charli XCX's last mixtape, and she is also a muse to some homosexuals: a true champion of the LGBT cause, she recently offered a hotel room to a young gay fan kicked out of his home.
+In reality, CupcakKe's targets a large audience.
+While tracks like "Author", "Quick Thought" and the threatening "Tarzan" use harrowing and repetitive sounds, not too far from those of drill music – after all, Elizabeth used to be a classmate of Chief Keef – others have more mainstream melodies, like the diss track "33rd", or the bouncy "CPR", "Biggie Smalls", and "Cumshot".
+The aura of Harris, as a matter of fact, goes much beyond rap's little world.
+She featured on pop singer Charli XCX's last mixtape, and she is also a muse to some homosexuals.
+A true champion of the LGBT cause, she recently offered a hotel room to a young gay fan kicked out of his home.

+As a matter of fact, this is some kind of conscious rap.
 Queen Elizabitch, as CupcakKe's other projects, tells us an old story: the one about the oppressed - the poor, the black, the women, and the ugly, all of them - and their never-ending battles.
-At the end of the day, its only distinguishing feature is the banalization of pornography, which is also a sign of our times.
+At the end of the day, the only distinguishing feature of the rapper is her banalization of pornography, a sign of our times.